awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Python 3 apps with the Serverless Framework](https://serverlesscode.com/post/python-3-on-serverless-framework/) - How to build Python 3 services with the Serverless Framework.
 - [Serving 39 million requests for $370 / month](https://trackchanges.postlight.com/serving-39-million-requests-for-370-month-or-how-we-reduced-our-hosting-costs-by-two-orders-of-edc30a9a88cd) - Post which outlines how Postlight reduced their hosting costs by two orders of magnitude.
 - [Serverless stripe](https://yos.io/2017/06/22/serverless-stripe/) - Post on how to receive payments in a serverless fashion with Stripe and AWS Lambda.
+- [API Management with OpenWhisk](https://medium.com/@cfjedimaster/enabling-api-management-for-serverless-with-openwhisk-c9421643365d) - How to enable API Management for serverless with OpenWhisk.
+- [Service Discovery as a Service](https://read.acloud.guru/service-discovery-as-a-service-the-missing-serverless-lynchpin-541d001466f4) - Part 1 of the blog post series about key missing pieces for a loosely coupled and high performant serverless architecture.
+- [The Need for Asynchronous FaaS Call Chains](https://medium.com/@ben11kehoe/the-need-for-asynchronous-rpc-architecture-in-serverless-systems-ff168f1c8785) - Part 2 of the blog post series about key missing pieces for a loosely coupled and high performant serverless architecture.
+- [Announcing PubNub Functions and Endpoints](https://medium.com/@PubNub/announcing-pubnub-functions-and-endpoints-69e170179ef0) - Announcement blog post for PubNub Functions and Endpoints.
+- [Write a serverless Slack chat bot using AWS](https://chatbotslife.com/write-a-serverless-slack-chat-bot-using-aws-e2d2432c380e) - Tutorial which shows how to write a Slack chatbot with AWS Lambda.
+- [Fly + AWS Lambda](https://fly.io/articles/fly-aws-lambda/) - Announcement blog post that [Fly](http://fly.io) now supports AWS Lambda for a serverless application delivery.
+- [Introducing FaunaDB serverless cloud](https://www.infoq.com/articles/faunadb-serverless) - Post which gives an introduction to the FaunaDB serverless cloud.
+- [Ask HN: How was your experience with AWS Lambda in production?](https://news.ycombinator.com/item?id=14601809) - Discussions about the AWS Lambda experience when using it in production.
+- [The great serverless showdown](https://headmelted.com/serverless-showdown-4a771ca561d2) - A head-to-head comparison of different FaaS providers.
+- [Coding for a serverless future](https://headmelted.com/coding-for-a-serverless-future-f34ae86c6c2) - Post which helps to get started with zero-infrastructure development (aka serverless architectures).
+- [Deploying functions to Docker Swarm via a CLI](https://dev.to/developius/functions-as-a-service---deploying-functions-to-docker-swarm-via-a-cli) - Post which shows how the Docker-based FaaS project works.

 ## Screencasts